Pycatchown/writeUps/IJCTF2021/README.md

             exit(0)
 ```

-Thanks to the author if this challenge, we don't see a lots of type mis-management challenges and more generally, I enjoy challenges wich doesn't only rely in one vulnerability.
+Thanks to the author if this challenge, lionaneesh.
+We don't see a lots of type mis-management challenges and more generally, I enjoy challenges wich doesn't only rely in one vulnerability, so this was a fun one to me.